 Natural Resource Solutions Inc. (NRSI) was retained in March 2015 by AECOM, on behalf of North Kent Wind 1 LP, by its general partner, North Kent Wind 1 GP Inc. (North Kent Wind 1) to conduct a Water Body Assessment and Report in accordance with the Renewable Energy Approval (REA) Regulation, Ontario Regulation 359/09.
-The Water Body Assessment includes a records review and site investigation, provided under a separate cover, and the Water Body Report includes a complete assessment of impacts to any water bodies occurring at a proposed wind energy generating facility of up to 50 permitted wind turbines, with a nameplate capacity of up to 100 megawatts (MW).
+The Water Body Assessment includes a records review and site investigation, provided under a separate cover, and the Water Body Report includes a complete assessment of impacts to any water bodies occurring at a proposed wind energy generating facility of 46 permitted wind turbines, with up to 36 wind turbines expected to be operational, with a nameplate capacity of up to 100 megawatts (MW).
 The total number of operational turbines will depend on the nominal turbine power rating of each turbine.